rji-futures-lab/advanced-data-journalism/syllabus.md

 ## Course objective

-The goal of this class is to teach students how to creatively solve problems in journalism using computer programming.
-In it, students will learn how to use the Python language, statistics and advanced spreadsheet and database concepts, then apply those skills to real-world exercises.
+The goal of this class is to teach students how to collect, manage, analyze and otherwise interact with data in the context of journalism practice.
+The primary tool students will learn and use is the Python programming language.
+Students will demonstrate:

+- Fluency with Python's syntax
+- Capability in using Python's standard library
+- Capability in using several popular third-party libraries (e.g., `pandas`)
+- Familiarity with quantitative reporting methods
+- Familiarity with basic web technologies (e.g., HTTP, HTML and CSS)
+- Capability in bootstrapping/managing Python project environments

 Students also will produce a project requiring the acquisition and analysis of data and will report and write a story for publication.

 At the end of the semester, students will have been taught many of the skills required to do advanced data journalism in a newsroom environment.

-## About the course
+## Course outline

 Class will meet from 8:30 to 9:45 a.m. each Monday and Wednesday in 214 Lee Hills Hall.
 Most lectures will be delivered via the internet (and occasionally in person) by Chase Davis, innovations editor of the Minneapolis *Star Tribune.* Guest lecturers from the industry may will make periodic appearances.
 Some classes also will be taught by James and Mike.
 Class meetings will be spent reviewing coding concepts and lessons and applying them via exercises.

 **Students should bring their laptops to all class sessions.**

-The class will be built around a series of eight sequential modules that relate to and build off each other.
-These modules will cover the following topics in this order.
+The class will be built around a series of sequential modules that relate to and build off each other.
+These modules will cover the following topics (roughly) in this order.
 The list of assignnents is not inclusive; additional assignments will be introduced in the course of the semester:

-• Installation, setup, introductions, final project introduction

-  - Assignment: Github setup and demonstration

-• Python basics
+- Python basics
+- Jupyter Notebook and `pandas`
+- Data analysis
+- Data visualization

-  - Assignment: Codecademy Python basics lessons
+- Bootstrapping a Python environment

-• Web scraping
+- Data cleaning/scraping

-  - Assignment: Portions of two web scrapers
+- Developing web apps

-• APIs

-  - Assignment: API navigation using the web; API manipulation using Python

-• Data analysis with Python, iPython notebook, various statistical libraries

-  - Assignment: Agate tutorial; data analysis with iPython

-• Text as data

-  - Assignment: Clinton emails

-• Web apps

-  - Assignments: Simple Flask app; Congress votes API

-• Wrapup, final project presentations

-Because this learning relies on step-by-step progression, and because of the technical challenges posed by the nature of the material, it’s essential that students attend and participate in all classes so they don’t fall behind.
+Because this learning relies on step-by-step progression, and because of the technical challenges posed by the nature of the material, it’s essential that students attend and participate in all classes and complete all assignments so they don’t fall behind.

 There is no textbook for this class; links to relevant readings will be shared with students.